-Londolozi: late afternoon.
 A charged atmosphere as a leopard sinuously stalks her prey.
-Not a juicy young buck this time, but a Brad Pitt of a male she’s had in her sights for days.
-She’s on heat and, as our ranger explains, will follow him out of her territory to mate.
+Not a juicy young buck but a male she’s had in her sights for days.
+On heat, she will follow him out of her territory to mate.

-Mindful of her pursuit, the “Camp Pan male” plays hard to get.
-Wearing his bored rock star expression he accepts her overtures as his due, preening and gazing languidly about.
+Mindful of her pursuit, the male plays hard to get.
+Wearing a bored expression he accepts her overtures as his due, preening and gazing languidly about.
 Delicately he sniffs the air.
 He has smelt fresh meat.
 He pads forward to investigate but returns to the reeds on discovering a lion and lioness feasting on a waterbuck.

 There’s no love lost between the two predators.
 It’s a venison thing.
 Lions don’t appreciate the competition and will kill leopards every chance they get.
-Three meters from the lions on the causeway lurks a crocodile big enough to make a few suitcases for Grace Mugabe!
+Three meters from the lions on the causeway a crocodile quietly drinks in the scene.

-We drink in the scene from our open vehicle.

-Surrounded by a semi-circle of reeds, the Camp Pan male settles down on a flat granite rock, radiating feline confidence and independence.
-Vomba, the female, is determined to crack his resistance.
+Surrounded by a semi-circle of reeds, the male settles down on a flat granite rock, radiating feline confidence and independence.
+The female is determined to crack his resistance.
 She stalks him openly, this magnificent wild cat, using her amber eyes as much as her deep throaty growls to ensnare him.
 And he is bewitched.
 You can tell by the way he stops preening and sniffs her.

 Such an experience borders on a religious awakening.
 And when, a little later on the drive, we escape certain death via a charging elephant, my faith is sealed.
-Our ranger called it a mock charge, but was the ellie playing by our rules?
+Our ranger called it a mock charge, but by whose rules?
 Once humans lived in caves and had to outsmart predators.
 Now, many species need to outsmart humans to survive.
-Nobody realises this more than Dave Varty, co-owner of Londolozi, a 15000-hectare slice of heaven in the Sabi Sand Wildtuin.
-A latter-day St Francis of Assisi, albeit with a bigger budget, he leads people into – rather then out of – the wilderness.
-Not that he wishes to increase his client base.
-His aim is to lessen the number of beds and increase the amount of land.
-He’s talking “environmental intelligence, sustainability, and not just preservation but regeneration”.

-Going to the bushveld is part of being South African.
+Spending time in the bushveld is part of being South African.
 It harks back to the days of our sunburnt forefathers in vellies, hacking their way through buffalo thorn, hunting lion, skinning kudu and dispatching puff adders.
-Londolozi, co-founded in 1926 by Dave’s great grandfather, Charles Varty, has come a long way since then.

-Londolozi is a landscape that heals the heart.
-Savagery there is, heart-stopping violence as predator meets prey, but in the end it is not the adrenaline rush of a charging elephant, lions devouring a carcass or even mating leopards that gets to you.
-It is the smell of the grass, the immense horizons, the cries of hadeda ibises in the open skies; the sense of wildness and solitude.
-It is the taste of freedom.
+The Sabi Sands landscape heals the heart.
+Savagery there is, heart-stopping violence as predator meets prey, but in the end, it is not the adrenaline rush of a charging elephant, lions devouring a carcass, or even mating leopards that get to you.
+It is the smell of the veld, the immense horizons, Hadeda ibis cries in open skies; the sense of wildness and freedom.